mroth/flickr-wholovesyou/README.md

 A quick and dirty command line tool to see what Flickr members most frequently favorite photos of you (or someone else you know!).

+*This is using a placeholder API method until the People in Photos API is made public.*

 ## Usage

 	Usage: wholovesyou.rb [-uqn]